apocalyptech/choosable/README.md

 useful for visualizing this kind of data, and the utility supports exporting to a "dot" file for graphviz to parse.

+When you generate a dotfile in the app with the `g` option, it will also try to call `dot` to generate the PNG automatically.
+This attempt will fail if you don't have `dot` in your `$PATH`, but you will still have a dotfile saved so that you can run it manually later.

-You can generate the file with the `-d` or `--dot` option, like so:
+You can also generate a dotfile outside of the main app UI, with the `-d` or `--dot` option, like so:

     ./choosable.py -f romeo.yaml -d romeo.dot
     ./choosable.py --filename romeo.yaml --dot romeo.dot

 If `romeo.dot` already exists, you'll be prompted as to whether you want to overwrite it.
-Alternatively, you can tell the application to generate this dotfile while still in the CLI interface with the `g` key.

-Once you have the dotfile, you can use graphviz's "dot" utility to create a PNG image like so:
+Then once you have the dotfile, you can use graphviz's "dot" utility to create a PNG image like so:

     dot -Tpng romeo.dot -o romeo.png